circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 - `shell`
 - `resource_class`

-A simple example of using an executor:
+In the following example `my-executor` is passed as the single value of the key `executor`.

 ```yaml
 version: 2.1